Okta One-Time Password Verification Attempt Limitations

 - Okta Classic Engine locks out the user after five consecutive failed MFA attempts.
 Okta hardcodes this value, preventing administrators from changing it.
 The user must successfully log in with MFA to reset the lockout counter.

 - Okta handles API call challenges differently from User Interface challenges.
-When an API call challenges the user, Okta allows five attempts before locking the user out of the Okta account.
-Okta hardcodes these five failed attempts, preventing modification.
+When an API call fails, Okta allows 5 attempts before locking the user out of the Okta account.
+Okta hardcodes these five failed attempts, preventing them from being modified.
 A successful MFA challenge response resets the counter.